tobias-sava/computer-science/README.md

 1. Notes - Digital notes I take while studying.

-2. Problem Sets - Includes the PSET Materials folder (lecture overview/PSET instructions) and PSET code files.
+2. Problem Sets - Includes the PSET Materials folder (lecture overview/PSET instructions if it is the case) and PSET code files.